 - Do routine testing.
 Radon is natural gas which continuously generated by the decay of organic materials.
 As time passes with the wear and tear effect, it could be that more radon gas seeps through cracks and crevices which may lead to dangerous radon levels.
 Ensure that you perform a regular radon level testing.
 The frequency of testing varies.
 If you are in a region of higher radon level, a quarterly test might be ideal.

 Keep your family safe from Radon.
 You can schedule a radon testing and radon mitigation in Annapolis or Severna Park with us.
 It is important to make sure your home is safe from radon.
 Get in touch with Atlantic Radon to learn more about this dangerous gas and have your home tested.
-Fill out our contact form or call (443) 840-6782.
+Fill out our contact form to get more information.